CSCfi/ai-inference-examples/README.md

 ## Starting a vLLM inference server

 Scripts to run [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) (distilled versions, Qwen-32B or Llama-70B) vLLM using 4 GPUs on Puhti, Mahti or LUMI.
-The Roihu example uses [Qwen3-32B](https://huggingface.co/Qwen/Qwen3-32B) since the current vLLM version had some compatibility issues with the Deepseek model.
+The Roihu examples use [Qwen3-32B](https://huggingface.co/Qwen/Qwen3-32B) since the current vLLM version had some compatibility issues with the Deepseek model.
 There is also a script to run on Roihu using two full nodes (8 GPUs).
 Finally, there is a script to run the full [DeepSeek-R1-0528](https://huggingface.co/deepseek-ai/DeepSeek-R1-0528) model on two full LUMI nodes (16 GPUs).

 - [`run-vllm-puhti4.sh`](run-vllm-puhti4.sh) ( deepseek-ai/DeepSeek-R1-Distill-Qwen-32B )
 - [`run-vllm-mahti4.sh`](run-vllm-mahti4.sh) ( deepseek-ai/DeepSeek-R1-Distill-Qwen-32B )